SAFEGUARDING & CHILD PROTECTION POLICY FOR AVECINNA ACADEMY 2017 – 2018

 - The school has procedures for dealing with allegations of abuse against staff/volunteers.

-7.3 The Parents’ Council and Proprietor review the school’s policies annually.
+7.3 The Parents’ Council and Proprietor review all policies/procedures that relate to safeguarding and child protection annually.

 7.4 The Nominated Parents’ Council for safeguarding at the school is Mr Sakhawat Ali.
 The Nominated Parents’ Council is responsible for liaising with the Head Teacher and Designated Safeguarding Lead over all matters regarding safeguarding and child protection issues.
 The role is strategic rather than operational – they will not be involved in concerns about individual students.